I have plenty of speakers to choose from, what makes Ralph Brown different?

 Can I see him in action?

-Here he is telling the story of one of Sir Ernest Shackleton's crew surviving in the Antarctic in 1915.
-The theme is resilience and commitment - to the team and their plan.
+Here he is telling the story of one of Sir Ernest Shackleton's crew surviving in the Antarctic in 1915..
 (Extract 52 sec)

 What do I do now?